 Even if the juice is fresh and has no additives, however, it is not recommended to add it to hummingbird nectar.
 The sugars in different juices are not the same as the sucrose composition hummingbirds need, and adding juice will only dilute the proper nectar recipe and make it less useful to birds.
 Since the red color is not critical for attracting hummingbirds, it is best to simply avoid complicating nectar with any form of coloration.

 Attracting Hummingbirds Without Red Dye

 Attracting hummingbirds is simple, and there is no need for red dye in hummingbird nectar.
-Many hummingbird feeders have red caps, bases or floral decorations, and that color is sufficient to attract the birds.
-Adding other red color sources nearby, such as nectar-bearing flowers, ribbons, a gazing ball or Christmas ornaments can give a feeding area an extra burst of color without any risk of unhealthy dyes.
+Many hummingbird feeders have red caps, bases, or floral decorations, and that color is sufficient to attract the birds.
+Adding other red color sources nearby, such as nectar-bearing flowers, ribbons, a gazing ball, flower pots, patio cushions, or Christmas ornaments can give a feeding area an extra burst of color without any risk of unhealthy dyes.